Greyhound strands passengers at Port Authority

-NEW YORK (WABC) --There are mounting frustrations at the Port Authority Bus Terminal.

-Hundreds of people were stranded overnight after Greyhound bus drivers failed to show up.
+NEW YORK (WABC) --There are mounting frustrations at the Port Authority Bus Terminal after hundreds of people were stranded overnight without a bus to take them to their destinations.

-Greyhound is saying the mess overnight is because of an increase in customers and limited resources.
+After initially saying the mess was because of an increase in customers and limited resources, the bus company now admits it sold more tickets than it could handle.

-It made for a long night for some greyhound customers at Port Authority who were trying to be patient, but the wait took its toll.
+It made for a long night for some Greyhound customers at Port Authority who were trying to be patient, but the wait took its toll.

-"We are cold, we're tired, we're hungry," said Angel Thomas, a stranded bus passenger.
+"We are cold, we're tired, we're hungry," passenger Angel Thomas said.

-Long lines, people sleeping, it isn't what these customers with Greyhound tickets paid for.
+There were long lines and people sleeping, and it certainly wasn't what these customers paid for when they bought their tickets.

-"We've been waiting for the bus since 6:40 to go to Virginia," said Deanna Walker, a stranded bus passenger.
+"We've been waiting for the bus since 6:40 to go to Virginia," stranded passenger Deanna Walker said.

-"The most frustrating part is they are not updating us on the situation," said Umid Dustvavayev, a stranded bus passenger.
+"The most frustrating part is they are not updating us on the situation," Umid Dustvavayev said.

 Dustvavayev was trying to make it to freshman orientation at the University of Buffalo, but his bus didn't show up.